Python-SIP/sip/sphinx/embedding.rst

     #endif
     }

-The use of :cmacro:`SIP_USE_PYCAPSULE` means that code will run under all versions of Python.
+The use of :c:macro:`SIP_USE_PYCAPSULE` means that code will run under all versions of Python.